gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 <p align="center"> <img src="./docs/misc/cnn.jpg"> </p>

-CNNs are usually used to classify objects inside an image as shown above, the output is a class of car, dog, etc.
+CNNs are usually used to classify objects inside an image as shown above, the output is a class of car, truck, van, etc.

 A **Fully Convolutional neural network (FCN)** is a normal CNN, where the last fully connected layer (classification layer) is substituted by another 1x1 convolution layer with a large "receptive field".
 The idea here is to capture the global context of the scene and enable us to tell what are the objects **and their approximate locations** in the scene.
 The output will be scene segmentation not only object classfication as it is the case in CNN.